Butonix/react-blog/README.md

 For the backend Node.js + express was used.<br>
 MongoDB was used as database to store the posts and the users.
 Hosted at <a href="https://mlab.com/">mlab.</a><br>
 <a href="http://mongoosejs.com/">Mongoose</a> was used for MongoDB ORM.<br>
 By far the most complicated part was the authentication.
-For this I used <a href="https://en.wikipedia.org/wiki/JSON_Web_Token">JWT (JSON Web Token)</a> strategy, with the help of <a href="http://passportjs.org/">passport.js</a> package.
+For this I used <a href="https://en.wikipedia.org/wiki/JSON_Web_Token">JWT (JSON Web Token)</a> strategy, with the help of <a href="http://passportjs.org/">passport.js</a> package.<br><br>
+You can check it live here: https://mesq-react-blog.herokuapp.com

 ### Getting Started
 1 - Clone the project on your desired folder: $ git clone git@github.com:mesqfel/react-blog.git<br><br>